All-Hands-AI/docs/docs/modules/usage/how-to/websocket-connection.md

 ---
-sidebar_position: 9
+title: "Connecting to the WebSocket"
+description: "Guide for connecting to the OpenHands WebSocket API to receive real-time events and send actions to the agent"
 ---

-# Connecting to the WebSocket

 This guide explains how to connect to the OpenHands WebSocket API to receive real-time events and send actions to the agent.